Board of Overseers Mentor Program

 Focus and passion.
 They are looking for the spark that shows you are exceptional.
 They are looking for someone who wants guidance and to learn from industry professionals.

 While it’s always great to show that you are exceptional academically, the selection committee knows that a student with focus and passion may need a little help to get set in his or her studies.
 A combination of the two always impresses the committee.

 Who is eligible?

-Current freshman and sophomore students are eligible for the Board of Overseers mentoring program.
+Current sophomore students are eligible for the Board of Overseers mentoring program.

 Who should I have write my recommendations and what should they write?